Apsidal precession: Long-term climate

 This interaction between the anomalistic and tropical cycle is important in the long-term climate variations on Earth, called the Milankovitch cycles.
 Milankovitch cycles are central to understanding the effects of apsidal precession.
 An equivalent is also known on Mars.

-The figure to the right illustrates the effects of precession on the northern hemisphere seasons, relative to perihelion and aphelion.
+The figure on the right illustrates the effects of precession on the northern hemisphere seasons, relative to perihelion and aphelion.
 Notice that the areas swept during a specific season changes through time.
 Orbital mechanics require that the length of the seasons be proportional to the swept areas of the seasonal quadrants, so when the orbital eccentricity is extreme, the seasons on the far side of the orbit may be substantially longer in duration.